CodingCellist/codingcellist.github.io/content/en/post/media-i-enjoyed-2023/index.md

 ### Control

-I enjoyed "Control", a paranatural, definitely-not-SCP-inspired game about the main character "Jessie" searching for her brother, who was taken by the mysterious "Federal Bureau of Control".
+I enjoyed "Control", a paranatural, SCP-inspired game about the main character Jessie searching for her brother, who was taken by the mysterious "Federal Bureau of Control".
 There are powers like hovering and telekinesis to play with, combine with your gun-fu to get to enemies, and to use to explore previously unreachable areas of the map.
 However, I found that the novelty of the powers wore off fairly quickly, although the fights were pretty well-paced.

 The game is playable on a Steam Deck, and I didn't mind the playthrough I got out of it, nor the game's look on the Steam Deck.
 But there are so many